 Stay up-to-date with AMM!

 Your Religion, My Religion, or No Religion - Make Sure Your Officiant Knows!

 Published: Wednesday, Nov.
 21st, 2018

 The bride might have been smiling, but everyone knew that she was deeply uncomfortable with the language used by the wedding officiant.
-And as the ceremony went on, the audience grew increasingly uncomfortable.
-Despite the fact that the wedding was being performed by her uncle, it was clear that his deeply religious language was making the bride, an atheist, unhappy.
-With all her friends in attendance, her big day was being turned into a religious ceremony, and we all knew that behind her smiles, she was very dissapointed.
+And as the ceremony went on, the audience felt her discomfort, and they, too, grew increasingly uncomfortable.
+Despite the fact that the wedding was being performed by her uncle, it was clear that his religious language was making the bride, an atheist, unhappy.
+With all of her friends in attendance, her big day was being turned into a religious ceremony, and we all knew that behind her smiles, she was disappointed.

 What went wrong?